Taghazout Surf Travel Guide for 2026

-Taghazout surf is up there with the best in all of Morocco.
+Taghazout is up there with the best in all of Morocco.
 The right-hand point breaks hit the headlines, but there’s a whole host of beach breaks and reefs to suit all levels, not to mention the country’s best surf schools.
-The town has suffered from some pollution but it looks like that’s sorted.
-We rate it as one of the best surf-camp spots in Africa during the peak winter months.
+The town has suffered from some pollution in recent years, but it looks like that’s sorted.
+And…we rate it as one of the best surf-camp spots in Africa during the peak winter months.

-There was a time when Taghazout was just an unknown Berber fishing village.
-That all changed sometime around the late 60s, when the African hippy trail blazed its way through.
+But there was a time when Taghazout was just an unknown Berber fishing village. it all changed sometime around the late 60s, when folks following the African hippy trail blazed thier way through.
 That’s probably when the waves caught the eye of a few surfers and the rest, as they say, is history.

 Sadly, the boom of the Taghazout scene pulverized local infrastructure for quite some years.
 Bad building regs and soaring visitor numbers all contributed, and for a few years there were seriously bad water pollution reports.
-That’s all changed now, not least of all because of efforts spearheaded by local surf camps and surf schools.
+Fixes are now done and dusted, not least of all because of efforts spearheaded by local surf camps and surf schools.
 Good job guys!

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!